grafana/beyla/docs/tutorial/README.md

-eBPF stands for Extended Berkeley Packet Filter, and allows attaching your own programs to different points of the Linux Kernel. eBPF programs run in privileged mode to allow inspecting runtime information from different parts of your Kernel: system calls, network stack, and even inserting probes in your userspace programs.
+eBPF stands for Extended Berkeley Packet Filter, and allows attaching your own programs to different points of the Linux Kernel. eBPF programs run in privileged mode to allow inspecting runtime information from different parts of your Kernel: system calls, network stack, and even inserting probes in your user space programs.

 The eBPF programs are safe, as they are compiled for their own [Virtual Machine instruction set](https://docs.kernel.org/bpf/instruction-set.html) and then can run in a sandboxed environment that preverifies each loaded program for safe memory access and finite execution time.
-Unlike older technologies such as the older, native-compiled Kprobes and Uprobes, there is no chance that a poorly programmed probe makes your Kernel to hang.
+Unlike older technologies such as the older, native-compiled Kprobes and Uprobes, there is no chance that a poorly programmed probe makes your Kernel hang.

 After being verified, the eBPF binaries are compiled Just-In-Time (JIT) to the host native architecture (x86-64, ARM64, ...) for efficient and fast execution.